-Prerequisites: PTA 101, PTA 205, PTA 206 and PTA 207 all with a grade of "C-" or higher and PTA 210 with a grade of "Pass" Co requisites: PTA 213, 215, and 220
+Prerequisites: PTA 101, PTA 205, PTA 206 and PTA 218 all with a grade of "76%" or higher and PTA 210 with a grade of "Pass" Co requisites: PTA 213, 215, and 220

-This is the second in the series of procedures and application courses.
-The following topics are covered: theoretical principles and application of chest physical therapy, biofeedback, topical applications, electrotherapy, ultrasound, and ultraviolet; procedure and application of cervical and lumbar traction; gait analysis and training; theory and application of massage; measurements and principles of therapeutic exercise.
+This is the second of the two sequential skills and procedures courses in the PTA program.
+The following topics are covered: theoretical principles and application of chest physical therapy, biofeedback, topical applications, electrotherapy, ultrasound; procedure and application of cervical and lumbar traction; gait analysis and training; prosthetic/orthotic application, theory and application of massage; measurements and principles of cardiopulmonary rehabilitation.